07 April 2026

 As governments feel their budgets tightening, private equity has a lot to offer on African projects.
 This session considers:

 • What makes a project attractive to private investors?
+How can we overcome FX currency risk that can deter investors?

 • How public institutions can collaborate with the private market to bring more deals to the table